2025.01.06

 ILLIT’s debut song “Magnetic,” released in March this year, went viral worldwide.

-In South Korea, like aespa, it achieved a “Perfect All Kill,” and it became the first KPOP debut song to chart on the US Billboard main chart “HOT100,” continuing to chart for 22 consecutive weeks.
+In South Korea, like aespa, it achieved a “perfect all-kill,” and it became the first KPOP debut song to chart on the US Billboard main chart “HOT100,” achieving the remarkable feat of charting for 22 consecutive weeks thereafter.

-In Japan alone, it achieved a cumulative play count of 100 million on the Oricon weekly streaming ranking in its 11th week.
+In Japan alone, it achieved a cumulative playback count of 100 million on the Oricon weekly streaming ranking in its 11th week.

-This is the fastest record for a female group in history, second only to BTS in KPOP overall.
+This is the fastest in history for a female group and the second-best record overall in KPOP after BTS.

 Moreover, ILLIT has elements that cannot be measured by these numbers alone.